ragouradja/QLAB/DL_model/README.md

 * high_conf_negative_C* : File with positions of high confidence negative cytosines having methylation level == 0 and >= 5X from BS or / and ONT.

-Example of position file with columns Chr end strand:
+Example of position file with columns : Chr | end_position | strand

 ```bash
 Chr1    3724    -